 John and Jacqueline E. Swartz

-Stay tuned for more information about the building progress and milestones by following JCHAI on Facebook. https://facebook.com/JCHAI
+Stay tuned for more information about our education center programs by following JCHAI on Facebook. https://facebook.com/JCHAI

 “For the past 30 years, JCHAI has successfully taught adults with developmental disabilities, including autism to become a dynamic part of their community,” said Judith Creed, Board Chair and Founding Family Member of JCHAI.
 “The new building will allow us to expand our offerings so our Transitions participants, many of whom are still in high school, will receive the highest quality services so that they are able to reach their full potential.”